tinatlewisl/Tina-Lewis/content/en/home/pub.md

         Responsibilities include:

         * Supervised a group of 12 TAs, organized and ran TA training meetings
         * Contributed to writing, reviewing all R, python and SQL course projects
-        * Held office hours and led projects grading meetings
         * Contributor and editor of the [DataMine example book](https://thedatamine.github.io/the-examples-book/index.html)
 ---